“Now, there is no gatekeeper.

 destiny into your own hands”

 Some print-on-demand companies handle distribution in-house and many will have a website from which customers can buy your book directly.
-If you sell through these platforms you will usually be able to keep a decent amount of the royalty.
+If you sell through these platforms, you will usually be able to keep a decent amount of the royalty.
+For example, CompletelyNovel allows readers to buy books direct from us, as well as with third-party retailers such as Amazon.

 If you want your book sold through retailers, many self-publishing companies can set this up for you.
-Retailers and distributors will require a cut of the sale price of the book so you will need to sell the book to them at what is known as a trade discount price.
+Retailers and distributors will require a cut of the sale price of the book, so you will need to sell the book to them at what is known as a trade discount price.
 This is between 30% and 50% lower than the retail price, so it may mean that you need to put the price of your book quite a bit higher and have a much lower royalty.
+On CompletelyNovel, this is 30%, and as we don’t take any commission from your book sales, you can keep 100% of the remaining royalties.

 In terms of physical printed copies of your book, if you distribute the book yourself, you’ll need to have the books shipped to you.
 You will then need to contact book chains about stocking your book.
 You may need to visit each book shop individually, and handle any mail orders on your own.
-Some book shops will accept a limited number of your books on a sale or return basis, so if they sell, you get paid but if they don’t then you pick them up at a later stage.
+Some bookshops will accept a limited number of your books on a sale or return basis, so if they don’t sell, then you will have to pick the books up at a later stage and issue a credit note.
 It’s important to really weigh up the value of your book being in a physical bookshop.
 Unless your book will get a good spot at the front of the shop, it’s not likely to be worth your while!

 If you have a digital edition, there are a number of different eBook channels that you can sell into.
 Many have tools for self-publishers to upload and sell their books through this.
 If you use a self-publishing service, they may offer distribution into these channels too.
 Check what’s on offer as this is an area which is growing quickly.